Elisa Albert: How this Night is Different (2006)

 Albert's first book, How this Night is Different, for which she was awarded the Moment Magazine Emerging Writer Award, is a collection of stories published by Free Press in 2006.
 Publishers Weekly said, "these 10 stories by debut writer Albert explore traditional Jewish rituals with youthful, irreverent exuberance as her characters transition into marriage and child-rearing."
 A reviewer in Lilith magazine wrote, "Even if Elisa Albert had not chosen to end her collection with a love letter to Philip Roth, one could read her audacious debut as just that."

 The Book of Dahlia (2008)

 Her first novel, The Book of Dahlia, was published in 2008 by Free Press and was a finalist for the Sami Rohr Prize.
-Karen Russell praises Albert's unique abilities as a writer, saying, "Albert writes about a twenty-nine year old woman dying of brain cancer, structuring the book around the cheesy aphorisms from a self-help guide, and if that set-up doesn't sound like an obvious source of comedy, you've got to watch Albert at work."
+Karen Russell praises Albert, saying, "Albert writes about a twenty-nine year old woman dying of brain cancer, structuring the book around the cheesy aphorisms from a self-help guide, and if that set-up doesn't sound like an obvious source of comedy, you've got to watch Albert at work."
 The New Yorker said, "Albert writes with the black humor of Lorrie Moore and a pathos that is uniquely her own, all the more blistering for being slyly invoked."
 Entertainment Weekly selected the book as one of the ten best novels of 2008 and said, "What begins as a darkly funny novel develops quickly into a genuine tragedy, though it's unlike any you've read before."